pjfl/p5-app-notitia/var/root/docs/en/01_information/01_getting-started.md

 ```shell
    notitia-daemon get_init_file
 ```
+#### Acknowledgements

+I saw [Daux.io](https://github.com/justinwalsh/daux.io) on Github and it said "Fork Me" so I did to create [Doh!](https://github.com/pjfl/p5-app-doh).
+Code from that project was used to add a lightweight content management system to this application

+JavaScript libraries hosted by [CloudFlare](https://www.cloudflare.com/).

 #### Support

-If you need help using Notitia, or have found a bug, please create an issue on the <a href="https://github.com/pjfl/p5-app-notitia/issues" target="_blank"> Github repo</a>.
+If you need help using Notitia, or have found a bug, please create an issue on the <a href="https://github.com/pjfl/p5-app-notitia/issues" target="_blank">Github repo</a>.

 Please note that a Perl module failing to install is not an issue for *this* application.
 Each Perl module has an issues tracker which can be found via that modules [Meta::CPAN](https://metacpan.org) page